 The lack of stimuli allows the brain to confront images or memories they have previously suppressed.

 When individuals with PTSD get into the float room and get to that point of relaxation, they can address the memories and trauma in a calm environment where there’s nothing else there that could hurt them.
-PTSD suffers feel relaxed in the tank.
+PTSD suffers feel relaxed in the room.
 They feel like it’s secure, and they’re safe, and they can approach the traumatic events in more of an internal counseling session with themselves.

 The float industry is seeing individuals sleep through the night after float therapy sessions and weaning themselves off of medications with the guidance of their physicians.